Verification and comparison of four numerical schemes for a 1D viscoelastic blood flow model: Introduction

 \section{Introduction}

-There exist direct 3D simulations of blood flow in arteries, nevertheless they are known to be time and memory consuming and therefore most of them are restricted to local positions (single vessel, confluences) ~\cite{bertoglio2012sequential,gerbeau2005fluid}.
+Simulating the blood flow in compliant vessels is of great clinical relevance and is also a challenging problem.
+Many 3D simulations of this fluid-structure interaction (FSI) are presented in literature~\cite{bertoglio2012sequential, crosetto2011fluid,di2001fluid,gerbeau2005fluid,li2005blood,perktold1995computer,torii2006fluid}.
+Nevertheless they are known to be time and memory consuming and therefore most of them are restricted to local positions (i.e. single vessel, confluences) or a few vessel segments.
+Although modeling techniques and computational efficiency are constantly improved, a 3D simulation of the FSI in a large network of compliant vessels is still prohibitive.
+Reduced models have been derived by taking advantage of the physics of the blood flow in large vessels.
 If we assume an axisymmetric circular velocity profile in the vessel, the 3D problem can be reduced to a 2D problem.
-If we further take the advantage of long wave length, a 1D model can be obtained.
+If we further assume that the wavelength is large compared to the radius of the vessel, a 1D model can be obtained.
 The 1D model is specially interesting for several reasons.
 First, this model captures well the behaviours of pulse wave, from which one can extract a lot of useful information about the cardiovascular system.
-For example, the Pulse Wave Velocity (PWV) has been recognized by European Society of Hypertension as a very important marker to the diagnosis and treatment of hypertension~\cite{mancia20072007,blacher1999aortic}.
-Second, it allows fast numerical computations, which allows real-time applications for medical planning.
-Third, it also provide pertinent boundary conditions for 3D simulations in multi-scale models~\cite{formaggia2001coupling}.
+For example, the Pulse Wave Velocity (PWV) has been recognized by European Society of Hypertension as a very important marker to the diagnosis and treatment of hypertension~\cite{blacher1999aortic,mancia20072007}.
+Second, it allows fast numerical computation, which permits real-time applications for medical planning.
+Third, it also provides pertinent boundary conditions for 3D simulations in multi-scale models~\cite{formaggia2001coupling,nobile2009coupling}.

-The 1D governing equations can be obtained by integrating Navier-Stokes equations across the cross-section of a circular vessel with the assumption of a long-wave perturbation and axisymmetric velocity profile~\cite{formaggia2009cardiovascular,sherwin2003one,lagree2000inverse}.
-It results in a system of two partial differential equations (PDEs) for mass and momentum conservation which involve the flow rate $Q$, the cross-section area $A$ and the average pressure $P$.
-To close the system, the constitutive relation of the arterial wall comes in, which relates $P$ and $A$.
+The 1D model consists of a system of two partial differential equations (PDEs) for the conservation of mass and momentum.
+The PDEs involve the flow rate $Q$, the cross-sectional area $A$ and the average pressure $P$.
+To close the system, the constitutive relation of the arterial wall which relates $P$ and $A$ is necessary.
 After the insertion of this relation into the PDEs, a nonlinear hyperbolicity-dominated system is obtained.
-Depending on the details of the model of the arterial wall, there may be a diffusive term by the viscosity of the wall or/and a dispersive term by the axial tension.
+Depending on the details of the modeling, there may be some additional terms.
+Diffusive terms can appear due to an additional fluid viscous term~\cite{hughes1973one,vignon2004outflow} or/and the wall viscoelasticity~\cite{formaggia2003one}.
+The axial pre-stress of the wall or/and the wall inertia can lead to dispersive operators~\cite{formaggia2003one}.